esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 <div markdown = "1">

 Once you have coded and verified your objective and derivatives, you can train the parameters of the model and use it to extract features from the spectral windows.
-Equiped with the code that computes $$\mathcal{J}_{sparse}$$ and its derivatives, we can now minimize $$\mathcal{J}_{sparse}$$ with respect to its parameters, and thereby train our sparse autoencoder.

-We will use the L-BFGS algorithm.
-This is provided to you in a function called `minFunc` (code provided by Mark Schmidt) included in the starter code.
-(For the purpose of this assignment, you only need to call minFunc with the default parameters).
-The minFunc code assumes that the parameters to be optimized are a long parameter vector; so we will use the $$\theta$$ parameterization (one long vector containing all parameters) rather than passing each parameter separately.
+Equiped with the code that computes $$\mathcal{J}_{sparse}$$ and its derivatives, we will minimize $$\mathcal{J}_{sparse}$$ by using the L-BFGS algorithm, provided in the `minFunc` package (code provided by Mark Schmidt) included in the starter code.
+(For the purpose of this assignment, you can use its default parameters).
+The minFunc code assumes that the parameters to be optimized are a long parameter vector, so we will use the $$\theta$$ parameterization rather than passing each parameter separately.

 In the starter code, we have provided a function for initializing the parameters.
 We initialize the biases $$b^{h}_i$$ to zero, and the weights $$W^{h}_{ij}$$ to random numbers drawn uniformly from the interval $$\left[-\sqrt{\frac{6}{n_{\rm in}+n_{\rm out}+1}},\sqrt{\frac{6}{n_{\rm in}+n_{\rm out}+1}}\,\right]$$, where $$n_{in}$$ is the fan-in (the number of inputs feeding into a node) and $$n_{out}$$ is the fan-out (the number of units that a node feeds into).

-** Visualization **
+**Visualization**
 After training the autoencoder, you can use `display_network` to visualize the learned weights.

 </div>{: .notice--blank}